slechte/nomad-cluster/README.md

 ### Credentials

 - grafana: admin:secret
 - vault-ui: Use token authentification.
-You can use the token in /etc/vault on the controller server.
+You can use the root_token in /etc/vault/keys.json on the controller server.